cuiyongbo/hello-world/my_wiki/languages/english_notes_10.rst

 | au pair [保姆，月嫂？？]
 | Definition: a young foreign person, typically a woman, who helps with housework or child care in exchange for room and board.
 |
+| bread and butter
+| Definition: a person’s livelihood or main source of income, typically as earned by routine work.
+| Definition: An everyday or ordinary person or thing.
+| Usage: Their bread and butter is reporting local events.
+| Usage: a good bread-and-butter player.
+|
+| meat and potatoes
+| Definition: ordinary but fundamental things; basic ingredients.
+| Usage: the club's meat and potatoes remains blues performers.
+|
+| workhorse
+| Definition: a workhorse is a horse is used to do a job, for example to pull a plough.
+| Definition: a person or machine that you can rely on to do hard or boring work.
+| Usage: My husband nerver even looked at me.
+I was just a workhorse bring up three children.
+| Usage: Falcon 9, the workhorse of SpaceX. [主力]
+|
 | Versailles 凡尔赛宫
 |
 | the eight year itch [七年之痒]